SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 [slide]

-# Create A Form Component
+# Create a Form Component

 An Angular form has two parts: An **HTML** based **template** and a component class to handle data.